Tzeak/yumlog/README.md

 ### api errors?

 - check if your key is right
-- check if you’ve got quota
+- check if you've got quota
 - check your model access
+- make sure you're signed in

+### authentication issues?

+- check if your Clerk key is correct
+- verify Clerk application settings
+- check browser console for auth errors

-### sqlite won’t write?
+### sqlite won't write?

 - is `data/` folder writable?
 - try restarting the backend